Driving Guide

 The Driving Etiquette in Mexico

 Driving in Mexico offers an enriching way to explore the country, but it comes with its unique set of challenges.
-Many tourists, particularly those from the US and Europe, often ponder the safety of driving in Mexico.
+Many tourists, particularly those from the US and Europe, often ponder the safety of driving there.

 Car Breakdown